livejs/node-fadecandy/README.md

 ### FadeCandy.ColorLUT

 FadeCandy.ColorLUT is an instance of EventEmitter.
-This class sets and/or generates a default Color Look Up Table.
+This class sets and/or generates a default Color Look-Up Table.
 As the [original FadeCandy docs](https://github.com/scanlime/fadecandy/blob/master/doc/fc_protocol_usb.md#color-lut-packets) describe:

-> The lookup table is structured as three arrays of 257 entries, starting with the entire red-channel LUT, then the green-channel LUT, then the blue-channel LUT.
+> The look-up table is structured as three arrays of 257 entries, starting with the entire red-channel LUT, then the green-channel LUT, then the blue-channel LUT.

 FadeCandy uses 16-bit color LUT entries, so for a bytearray or UInt8Array, these will be split into high and low bytes.
 The FadeCandy.ColorLUT accepts these data in one UInt8Array containing (3 channels * 256 entries * 2) bytes.